chingu-voyages/Handbook/docs/guides/voyage/voyage.md

   and click on the `View invitation` button.
 From there you can validate your identity.

-  If you need help you can open a ticket to the Chingu Admin team in the [`#open-support-ticket` channel](https://discord.com/channels/330284646283608064/1105911757177888908).
+  If you have questions or need help you can ask other Chingu's for advice in the [`#coding-help` channel](https://discord.com/channels/330284646283608064/1047615334703714394) or you may open a ticket to the Chingu Admin team in the
+  [`#open-support-ticket` channel](https://discord.com/channels/330284646283608064/1105911757177888908).
 </details>